serhii12/minesweeper-project/README.md

 # minesweeper-terminal-copy

+Minesweeper project was build using Node.js

 To play Minesweeper, we will create instances of MineSweeperGame in command line.
 For example:
 1) Open the folder
 2) In command line,run `node`